ancap-ch/from-en/en/Universally Preferable Behaviour/p01_ch09_the_beast.md

 If, then, the greatest dangers to mankind are false ethical theories, then our highest prioritisation should be the discovery, communication and refinement of a valid, rational, empirical and consistent ethical theory.
 If we discover that most plague victims are dying from impure water, then surely telling them to purify their water should be our first and highest priority.

 Let us now turn to that task.

-[^12]: Or, rather: “*forced* education is a virtue” – my parents were compelled to pay through taxes, and I was compelled to attend.